Peter-Bird/diagram/README.md

 # diagram
-A golang program that transforms a basic mermaid text description into a drawio diagram
+A basic golang package that transforms a basic mermaid text description into a drawio diagram